justinmayer/kagi/docs/troubleshooting.rst

 socket.error: [Errno 48] Address already in use
 ===============================================

-Another process has occupied django's default port 8000.
+Another process has occupied Django's default port 8000.

 To fix this, see which service is running on port 8000::